 Breast screening - getting called back after a mammogram

-Some women (about 4 in 100) are called back to a breast assessment clinic after their mammogram.
+You may be called back to a breast assessment clinic after your mammogram.
 This is because screening suggests further tests are needed.
-This does not necessarily mean there’s something wrong - 3 out of 4 women recalled have normal results after attending the assessment clinic.
+This does not necessarily mean there’s something wrong, as three out or four women recalled have normal results after attending the assessment clinic.

-Routine breast cancer screening was temporarily paused from the second week in March 2020 to 20 July 2020 in response to the COVID-19 pandemic.
+Routine breast cancer screening was temporarily paused for four months in 2020 in response to the COVID-19 pandemic.

-Also, the screening programme will not be able to screen the same number of women as it did before the Coronavirus (COVID-19) pandemic, due to the need for social distancing and appropriate infection control measures.
+The number of women the programme can currently screen is reduced due to the need for social distancing and appropriate infection control measures.

 Reasons for being called back following screening